epfl-ada/ada-2023-project-abracadabra2023/README.md

 - Defining performance metrics based on actual success of the path, difficulty rating, length of the taken path, length of the actual shortest path, number of backtracks, etc.
 - Comparing the performance of games passing by the main unit and analyzing the correlation with the usage of the cliché’s units.
 By defining thresholds, we could compute binary classification metrics like precision, recall, etc.
 - (inverse problem) Find other sets of units that increase or decrease the precision / recall metrics and see whether these units are intuitively clichés or not.

+## Additional datasets:
+As stated above, we need to select some clichés independently from the dataset to compare them from the ones we will find using the Wikispeedia dataset.
+To do so, we will considere the following strategies:
+- We can use the ChatGPT model to generate clichés using different prompts.
+We can then select the most relevant ones.
+- Browse the internet to find articles about clichés on our topic, for instance, there is exists a Wikipedia page about [Stereotypes of british people](https://en.wikipedia.org/wiki/Stereotypes_of_British_people).
+And then select the most relevant ones.
+- Finally, we find an external dataset called [SeeGULL](https://github.com/google-research-datasets/seegull) which measures the offensiveness of clichés on geographical identity groups.
+The stereotypes contained in the dataset were generated using PaLM and GPT-3.
+The interesting part for us is that it contains an identity group named 'British' with some possible stereotypes associated to it, and each of these stereotypes are humanly evaluated as stereotypical, non-stereotypical or unsure.
+Finally the annotators are divided between European and North-American people, this provides two point of view, one from the inside and one from the outside.
+Hence, We can use this dataset to select the most relevant clichés, while keeping in mind that it refers on British people and not on the United Kingdom.

 ## Proposed timeline: